bobbylcraig/WilburProject/README.md

 # WilburProject
 Web app project to streamline budgeting process for student government.

 I can't believe I didn't have a README before this.
 This site is in progress and can be found at buduget.co.nf in a very crude version.
-The site is slow but it's free.
+The site is slow but it's currently hosted for free during dev...so that's nice for someone on a college budget.